teiniker/teiniker-lectures-softwaredesign/functional-programming/streams/parallel/README.md

 ## Overview

-A **parallel stream** splits its source data into multiple chunks, processes each chunk in a separate thread using the **Fork/Join framework**, and then combines the results.
+A **parallel stream** splits its source data into multiple chunks, processes each chunk in a separate thread using the **Fork/Join Framework**, and then combines the results.
 The only code change required is replacing `.stream()` with `.parallelStream()` (or calling `.parallel()` on an existing stream).